vrutkovs/slides-k8s-agent-based/k8s-agent-based.md

 <br>
 <br>

+Note:
+We also offer this service as a part of Advanced Kubernetes Management product and in order to make API accessible to the power users, its being served as a k8s operator.
+This allows us to define cluster properties as k8s custom resources

 ---
 ### Of course it supports GitOps
 <br>
 <br>
 #### Zero Touch Provisioning

 Cluster definition stored in Git, applied by Flux/ArgoCD, reconciled by the operator